tytydraco/yessleep/out/I_have_a_phobia_of_elevators_I_wish_I_had_never_tried_to_conquer_this_fear.md

 The longer I stared at the silhouette, the more I seemed to see.
 It wasn't motionless - It seemed to move slightly up and down.
 I would say it was breathing if the pattern was more regular; This was more like a grotesque quaking.
 A dripping sound began, as a puddle of liquid emerged from the darkness.

-"Perhaps some fears are " -- The power went out, as the lights flickered away, the gentle crackle of the speakers vanished.
+"Perhaps some fears are " -- The power went out, and as the lights flickered away, the gentle crackle of the speakers vanished.

 I could hear only my breathing, and the dripping.